Charles-Johnson/zia_programming/izia/README.md

 >>> (label_of((not true) ->)) ->
 false
 ```
-You can learn more about the Zia language [here](../zia/README.md).
+You can learn more about the Zia programming language [here](https://github.com/Charles-Johnson/zia_programming/tree/master/zia).

 ## License